HEMANTGUPTADEVOPS/GKE_Deployment/README.md

 We have two file deployment.yml and service.yml 1.Deployment.yml :
-It is the file that consist of all paramters that say how our python app going to deploy on the Google Kubernetes Engine
+It is the file that consist of all parameters that say how our python app is going to be deployed on the Google Kubernetes Engine

 2.Service.yml:
-It is the file that tells how are we going to expose our application the outside world
+It is the file that tells how are we going to expose our application over internet.

 For Deployment :
 $kubectl apply -f deployment.yml